Committed to Local Procurement

 Nurturing Economic Diversification

 As part of our commitment to operating responsibly, we work directly with the communities to mitigate the effects of the boom-and-bust economic impact of mining.
 For more than 30 years, the area around Neves-Corvo has continually relied on the mining economy.
+The company provides in-kind donations to organizations located in villages and towns across Baixo Alentejo Region in the areas of sports, education, community safety and wellness.
 Working with the Lundin Foundation, Lundin Mining and Neves-Corvo are supporting and providing economic diversification projects for regional development outside of mine activities.
 This support focuses on empowering entrepreneurs to leverage other great assets in the region, such as nature tourism.

 Entrepreneurship & Economic Diversification Programs